JacobCrabill/zigdown/README.md

 zigdown install-parsers maxxnino:zig  # Specify the Github user; still assumes the 'master' branch zigdown install-parsers tree-sitter:master:rust # Specify Github user, branch, and language
 ```

-**TODO:** Load a color scheme and a capture name -> color mapping at runtime (from file) instead of
-a short hard-coded mapping.

 ### Installing Parsers Manually